DPDK/dpdk/doc/guides/sample_app_ug/keep_alive.rst

 --------

 The application demonstrates how to protect against 'silent outages' on packet processing cores.
-A Keep Alive Monitor Agent Core (master) monitors the state of packet processing cores (worker cores) by dispatching pings at a regular time interval (default is 5ms) and monitoring the state of the cores.
+A Keep Alive Monitor Agent Core (main) monitors the state of packet processing cores (worker cores) by dispatching pings at a regular time interval (default is 5ms) and monitoring the state of the cores.
 Cores states are: Alive, MIA, Dead